BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 The second set of brackets is evaluated next: `(A|B)`.

 - `A` is the Comparison for the `Setpoint` block.
 It has a green indicator showing it to be currently `true`.
 Apparently, its setting is higher than 25 °C.
 - `B` is the Comparison for the `PWM`.
 It has a red indicator.
-Its measured value is below 25 °C, resulting in a `false`.
+Its measured value is below 25%, resulting in a `false`.
 - `true | false` is `true`.

 At this point, the expression has been simplified from `(a|b)&(A|B)` to `true & true`.
 This evaluates to `true`, meaning that `Digital Actuator-4` will be turned ON.